vignesh2396/ICBP-2.0-Project/README.md

 ## ⚠️ Limitations

-- 🎭 Works best with clear, front-facing human faces.
+- 🎭 AnimeGAN2 Works best with clear, front-facing human faces and AnimeGAN3 works best for landscape images
 - 🌐 Requires internet access to load the model from Torch Hub (GitHub) on the first run.
 - 📁 Accepts only `.jpg`, `.jpeg`, and `.png` image formats.
 - 🔍 No face detection validation – ensure the image includes a face.